-The Project area falls within the middle Vaal Water Management Area (WMA), and the quaternary catchment C81L.
-The Meul forms a channel running North of the Project Area.
-The Present Ecological Status (PES) of this system is 'Largely natural with few modifications' (Figure 5-1).
-The channels fall within the C81L river catchment which receives a mean annual precipitation of approximately 500 mm to 700 mm (DWS, 2014) and is considered ecologically stressed due anthropogenic activities including agricultural cultivation and mining.
+The Project area falls within the middle Vaal Water Management Area (WMA) within the within the C81L quaternary catchment towards the West and C13C quaternary catchment towards the North.
+The Present Ecological Status (PES) of these systems is 'Largely natural' (Figure 5-1) and they are considered ecologically stressed due anthropogenic activities including agricultural cultivation and instream dams.